|

 assessing the evidence as a whole and with reaching its findings.
 Therefore, the

 Commission finds it unnecessary to address the submissions of counsel concerning onus.
+Counsel for the Appellant also argues that the Commission must first

 consider whether the software is of general application and thereafter determine whether